Pay your rates

 Step 2.Complete the online form

-Follow the prompts on the online form to apply (when applications are open).
+Follow the prompts on the online form to apply:

 Step 3.Make sure you have funds available